 • Bonnie Farmer, award-winning children’s author of Oscar Lives Next Door

-Full list of participating writers and translators: Louise Abbott, Tom Abray, Jonah Campbell, Chris DiRaddo, Bonnie Farmer, Trevor Ferguson (John Farrow), Ariela Freedman, David Homel, John Kalbfleisch, Alex Manley, Lorina Mapa, Karen Nesbitt, Sylvain Neuvel, Claire Holden Rothman, Sherry Simon, Mary Soderstrom, Carolyn Marie Souaid, Gillian Sze, Blossom Thom, jia qing wilson-yang, Linda Besner, Carolyn Boll, Ami Sands Brodoff, Louise Dupré, Sue Elmslie, Marie-Louise Gay, Robert Everett-Green, Maria José Gimenez, Connie Guzzo-McParland, Hugh Hazelton, Carol Katz, Kate Lavut, Lazer Lederhendler, Colleen Curran, Andrée Lévesque, Karen Isabel Ocana, Rebecca Păpucaru, Jocelyn Parr, Laila Parsons, Sandra Perron, Branka Petrovic, André Picard, J. Jacob Potashnik, Erin Robinsong, Phyllis Rudin, Alejandro Saravia, Cora Siré, H. Nigel Thomas, Carolyne Van Der Meer, Rahul Varma, Julie Vincent, Kathleen Winter, Terry Mosher (Aislin), Robert Wilkins, Don Stewart, Anne Renaud, Bill Haugland, Guillaume Morissette, Sheila Kindellan-Sheehan, Licia Canton, DC Ianuzzi, Keith Henderson, Kenneth Radu, Larissa Andrusyshyn, John Emil Vincent, Steve Luxton, Greg Santos, Marcela Huerta, Cason Sharpe, Ashley Obscura, Claude Lacaille, Akos Verboczy, E.A.
+Full list of participating writers and translators: Louise Abbott, Tom Abray, Jonah Campbell, Chris DiRaddo, Bonnie Farmer, Trevor Ferguson (John Farrow), Ariela Freedman, David Homel, John Kalbfleisch, Alex Manley, Lorina Mapa, Karen Nesbitt, Sylvain Neuvel, Claire Holden Rothman, Sherry Simon, Mary Soderstrom, Carolyn Marie Souaid, Gillian Sze, Blossom Thom, Linda Besner, Carolyn Boll, Ami Sands Brodoff, Louise Dupré, Sue Elmslie, Marie-Louise Gay, Robert Everett-Green, Maria José Gimenez, Connie Guzzo-McParland, Hugh Hazelton, Carol Katz, Kate Lavut, Lazer Lederhendler, Colleen Curran, Andrée Lévesque, Karen Isabel Ocana, Rebecca Păpucaru, Jocelyn Parr, Laila Parsons, Sandra Perron, Branka Petrovic, André Picard, J. Jacob Potashnik, Erin Robinsong, Phyllis Rudin, Alejandro Saravia, Cora Siré, H. Nigel Thomas, Carolyne Van Der Meer, Rahul Varma, Julie Vincent, Kathleen Winter, Terry Mosher (Aislin), Robert Wilkins, Don Stewart, Anne Renaud, Bill Haugland, Guillaume Morissette, Sheila Kindellan-Sheehan, Licia Canton, DC Ianuzzi, Keith Henderson, Kenneth Radu, Larissa Andrusyshyn, John Emil Vincent, Steve Luxton, Greg Santos, Marcela Huerta, Cason Sharpe, Ashley Obscura, Claude Lacaille, Akos Verboczy, E.A.
 Heaman, Peter Feldstein.

 The Holiday Pop-Up Book Fair is grateful for the support of the Department of Canadian Heritage, as well as that of the Montreal Gazette, Penguin Random House Canada, Babar Books, Tundra Books, Librairie Paragraphe Bookstore, the Montreal Review of Books, Maisonneuve Magazine, and all of our sponsoring publishers: Baraka Books/QC Fiction; Longbridge Books; Véhicule Press; McGill-Queen’s University Press; DC Books; The Secret Mountain.